-Libya profile - Timeline - BBC News
+Libya profile

 1986 - US bombs Libyan military facilities, residential areas of Tripoli and Benghazi, killing 101 people, and Gaddafi's house, killing his adopted daughter.
 US says raids were in response to alleged Libyan involvement in bombing of Berlin disco frequented by US military personnel.

-1988 December - Lockerbie bombing - an airliner is blown up over the Scottish town of Lockerbie, allegely by Libyan agents.
+1988 December - Lockerbie bombing - an airliner is blown up over the Scottish town of Lockerbie, allegedly by Libyan agents.

 1989 - Libya, Algeria, Morocco, Mauritania and Tunisia form the Arab Maghreb Union.